learn-co-curriculum/dsc-capstone-submissions-campus/README.md

-# Project Submission & Review (Campus)
+# Capstone Submission & Review (Campus)

 ## Introduction

-In this lesson, we review the requirements, submission, and review process for the Phase 2 Project.
+In this lesson, we review the requirements, submission, and review process for the Capstone Project.

 ## Objectives